wfp/editorial-guide/04-content-punctuation.md

 Added and omitted words in quoted text

 When it is necessary to insert words into a quoted passage to make the passage function grammatically, enclose the inserted words in square brackets to indicate that they are not part of the original quotation.
-Conversely, you should use an ellipsis (…) to indicate that you have omitted words from a quoted passage.
+Use an ellipsis (…) to indicate that you have omitted words from a quoted passage.